Frequently Asked Questions

 4).
 What paperwork/documents do I need to bring to the inspection with my horse?

-Warmbloods -- Original registration papers with one copy.
+Warmbloods and GRP's -- Original registration papers with one copy.

 Thoroughbreds -- Jockey Club original papers plus a 4-generation pedigree (with one photocopy of each).